flightjs/flight/README.md

 ## Dependencies

-Flight uses [ES5-shim](https://github.com/kriskowal/es5-shim) to pollyfill ES5 support for older browsers and [JQuery](http://jquery.com) for DOM manipulation API.
+Flight uses [ES5-shim](https://github.com/kriskowal/es5-shim) to polyfill ES5 support for older browsers and [JQuery](http://jquery.com) for DOM manipulation API.
 If you install flight with bower, these apps will be deployed in the `components` folder.
 Additionally you will need to include an AMD implementation such as [require.js](http://requirejs.org/) or [loadrunner](https://github.com/danwrong/loadrunner).